njamesgeorge1223/Bank-and-Election-Analyses-in-Python/README.TECHNICAL.md

 ----

-The files are folders for the two analyses are in the folders, PyBank and PyPoll, respectively.
+The files and folders for the two analyses are in the folders, PyBank and PyPoll, respectively.

 For the bank analysis, the Python source code is in the file, PyBankMain.py; the input for the Python script is the CSV file, budgetData.csv, in the Resources folder; and the output is the text file, budgetDataAnalysis.txt, in the Analysis folder.